HoverWings/HUST_ComputerOrginazation_CourseDesign/README.md

-# HUST_ComputerOrginazation_CourseDesign
+# HUST_ComputerOrginazation_CourseProject
-This is the Computer Orginazation Course Design of HUST in 2019 Spring
+This is the Computer Orginazation Course Project of HUST in 2019 Spring

 ## Outline
 ### Base